 |

-Post by Bozwell on May 24, 2011 16:56:29 GMT
+May 24, 2011 16:56:29 GMT

-is it repairable? are the bits off the car still around? personally I'd get it cubed and post pictures as a two finger jesture to the git that knicked it. there are some nice MOT'd ones out there that'll be cheaper to buy than restore this one but I do understand that there will be sentimental value having owned the car for so long.
+is it repairable? are the bits off the car still around? personally i'd get it cubed and post pictures as a two finger jesture to the git that knicked it. there are some nice MOT'd ones out there that'll be cheaper to buy than restore this one but i do understand that there will be sentimental value having owned the car for so long.

 |